Xiaoyang-Zhu/btcd-docker-cluster/README.md

 	docker-compose build
 	docker-compose up

 Voilà !
-You deployed the cluster
+You have deployed the cluster.

 Check the services through:
 Dashboard http://localhost:5000